yashwanth2804/photocon/README.md

 # Photocon / An Instagram clone app

 This image sharing app lets you to share images , it has functionality as follows

-* Post a image with basic info content
+* Post an image with basic info content
 * like and comment
 * delete post
 * Theater view for viewing photo